oasis-tcs/odata-openapi/doc/FAQ.md

 </Annotation>
 ```

-## Can I have multiple NavigationRestrictions annotations for the same entity set?
+## Can I have multiple `NavigationRestrictions` annotations for the same entity set?

 No, you have to combine all restrictions for an entity set into a single annotation with term `Capabilities.NavigationRestrictions`.

+## Can I have multiple records for the same navigation property in the `RestrictedProperties` collection?

+No, you have to combine all restrictions for a navigation proeprty into a single record.